📓 Blog Post 15 — “The Cult of Faces: When Admiration Becomes Chains” 🪞

 Some nod too often — mechanical agreement to avoid misinterpretation.

-Some glance off-camera for validation before they answer,
+Some glance off-camera for validation from thier teams before they even answer,

-as if waiting for a silent signal that says you’re doing fine, keep performing. 🎭
+as if waiting for a silent signal that says you’re doing fine, keep performing — is going to do them any good. 🎭

 You can tell when the laughter’s delayed — when it’s for optics, not joy.